Second City Television: Reunion special

 In April 2018, Netflix announced that Martin Scorsese would direct an original comedy special exploring the legacy of the show.
 In May 2018, it was announced the special would be titled An Afternoon with SCTV and air on CTV in Canada and Netflix worldwide.

+As of June 2025, the reunion special still has not aired, seemingly due to Scorsese's many commitments.